We may receive compensation when you click on links to products from our partners.

 - Do not skip the education block – users who indicate education in the questionnaire appear in search results up to 17 times more often than those who do not.

 - Another important detail is your geographic location – filling in this item can increase your visibility in search up to 23 times.

 - Be sure to upload the relevant photo – according to Dehembrell, pages with photos receive up to 21 times more views and up to 36 times more messages.

-- Do not skip a short description field – it’s worth briefly presenting your skills, telling about your motivation and interests.
-However, this part shouldn’t be too long even if your working experience is rich, and you have more than one accomplishment to share.
+- Do not skip a short description field – it’s worth briefly presenting your skills, and telling about your motivation and interests.
+However, this part shouldn’t be too long even if your work experience is rich, and you have more than one accomplishment to share.